viamrobotics/docs/docs/get-started/detect-people.md

 }
 ```

-This optional attribute reduces your detections output (which you'll view in step 7) by filtering out detections below the threshold of 82% confidence.
+This optional attribute reduces your detections output by filtering out detections below the threshold of 82% confidence.
 You can adjust this attribute as necessary.

-Click the **Save** button in the top right corner of the page to save your configuration.
+Click the **Save** button in the top right corner of the page to save your configuration and close and reopen the **Test** panel of the vision service configuration panel.
+Now if you view detections, you will only see detections with a confidence value higher than the `"default_minimum_confidence"` attribute.

 For more detailed information, including optional attribute configuration, see the [`mlmodel` docs](/services/vision/mlmodel/).

-Now if you view detections, you will only see detections with a confidence value higher than the `"default_minimum_confidence"` attribute.

 {{<imgproc src="/get-started/quickstarts/vision-card.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card." >}}